 Everything We Know About Marijuana and Cancer

-In March 2018, Cancer Medicine published a comprehensive review of knowledge regarding molecular mechanisms underlying marijuana’s anti-cancer properties, the role of the endocannabinoid system in carcinogenesis (the formation of cancer), the impact of marijuana cannabinoids on the immune system in the context of cancer development, and ongoing clinical trials evaluating the safety and efficacy of marijuana as an anti-cancer agent.
+Several months prior, respected peer-reviewed journal, Cancer Medicine, published a comprehensive review of the molecular mechanisms underlying marijuana’s anti-cancer properties, including the role of the endocannabinoid system in carcinogenesis (the formation of cancer), the impact of marijuana cannabinoids on the immune system in the context of cancer development, and ongoing clinical trials evaluating the safety and efficacy of marijuana as an anti-cancer agent.

-Today, CannaMD takes a closer look at this seminal study – outlining everything we currently know about medical marijuana and cancer.
+Today, CannaMD takes a closer look at this seminal study and new, exciting research on the horizon – outlining everything we currently know about medical marijuana and cancer.

 What is cancer?